Internal Service Layer

 produces the Zone object consumed by the solver stack.

-Stateful inputs remain state-aware after preparation, but state selection does
+Period-valued inputs remain period-aware after preparation, but period selection does

 not happen inside prepare_problem(...).
-Instead, the selected state is
+Instead, the selected period is

 applied later through the targeting-service args dictionaries or the higher